-Watching a few ducks fly in and out of your backyard pool is a wonderful sight, however, it can become frustrating when they continue to swim there so that you end up with duck poop in pool water.
+Watching a few ducks fly in and out of your backyard pool occasionally can be a wonderful sight, however, it can become frustrating when they continue to swim there so that you end up with duck poop in pool water.

 Keep reading to find 11 ways to keep ducks out of your swimming pool.
-Some of these may take a few days until the ducks learn that your pool is not for them.
+Some of these may take a few days until the ducks learn that it is not a pool for ducks.

 Ducks only like water when it suits them.
 Installing motion-activated sprinklers is a sure way to frighten any winged wanderers away.

 This Hoont Cobra Motion Activated Sprinkler can cover the area of most home pools and is available on Amazon.